-Tools and Materials needed: Your required fixing, pencil, tape measure, spirit level, a screwdriver or a standard drill with the correct size drill bit.
+Tools and Materials needed: Your plasterboard fixings of choice, pencil, tape measure, spirit level a screwdriver or a standard drill.

-IMPORTANT: Check for electric cables and pipes before you start.
+IMPORTANT.
+First, check the wall for electric cables and pipes.
 Never drill above or below light switches or plug sockets.